“Jarmila Novotna: My Life in Song”

 Yay!
 The contest is over and the winners are Robert, Billy, Vickie, Amy and Mark.
 Congratulations!

-ENTRY TASK to be completed by Saturday, Jan 12 at 9PM EST — BUT remember, the sooner you enter, the more chances you have to win…
+ENTRY TASK (2-parts) to be completed by Saturday, Jan 12 at 9PM EST — BUT remember, the sooner you enter, the more chances you have to win…

 1) Answer the below question via the comment section at the bottom of this blog post